 We address all forms of radicalisation which can lead to violent extremism regardless of the political or religious ideology that may drive this.
 Specifically, we support initiatives to strengthen resilience of communities in different countries by empowering credible pro-democratic voices to prevent radicalisation from gaining a foothold.

-Other aspects of our work include creating practical tools to support front-line professionals (teachers, social workers, NGOs etc.) by developing practitioners’ guides for prevention work – e.g. identifying the early signs of radicalisation among at-risk youth in schools, developing and implementing effective counter and alternative narrative campaigns, among others.
+To achieve this, we create practical tools to support front-line professionals (teachers, social workers, NGOs etc.) by developing practitioners’ guides for prevention work – e.g. identifying the early signs of radicalisation among at-risk youth in schools, developing and implementing effective counter and alternative narrative campaigns, among others.

 We also help to raise awareness of online extremism via social media and the Internet and undertake radicalisation prevention work among refugee communities in Germany, in particular, by fostering leadership skills among young refugees.
-We also train police and security services to help them identify and address signs of radicalisation.
+We also train police and security services to help them detect and address signs of radicalisation.